Wyntine/DjsBotBase/docs/english/readme.md

   suppressWarnings: true, // Optional, suppresses warnings in the command handler
   prefix: "!", // Optional, only needed if you set a custom prefix
-  developerIds: ["developer ids"], // Optional, developer IDs });
+  developerIds: ["developer ids"], // Optional, developer IDs
+  messages: { // Optional, personalizes error messages
+    cooldown: "You can use the command after {cooldown} seconds." // Optional, cooldown error message (cooldown variable is used as "{cooldown}")
+    maintenance: "This command is on maintenance" // Optional, maintenance mode error message }
+});
 ```